 In this Division unless the contrary intention appears —

-“principal Act” means the Workers’ Compensation and Rehabilitation Act 1981 as in force immediately before the coming into operation of the provision in which the term is used;
+principal Act means the Workers’ Compensation and Rehabilitation Act 1981 as in force immediately before the coming into operation of the provision in which the term is used;

-“amended Act” means the Workers’ Compensation and Injury Management Act 1981 as in force immediately after the coming into operation of the provision in which the term is used.
+amended Act means the Workers’ Compensation and Injury Management Act 1981 as in force immediately after the coming into operation of the provision in which the term is used.

 177. Application of Interpretation Act 1984